Stanford Math Tournament Information

 The Subject Tests are 50-minute individual exams consisting of 10 short answer questions.
-The subjects offered are Algebra, Calculus, Discrete, and Geometry.
-The Discrete test covers probability, number theory, and combinatorics.
+The subjects offered are Algebra, Combinatorics, Number Theory, and Geometry.

 The General Test is a 110-minute test that is designed for students with less mathematical background.
 It is held at the same time as the subject tests and contains 25 short answer questions.